GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-cicd-plan-sa.md

 - if a merge branch is set in the repository configuration
   - grant `roles/iam.workloadIdentityUser` on the new CI/CD service account to the `principalSet:` matching any branch
   - define a new provider file that impersonates the new automation service account and use it in the workflow for checks
-  - keep the existing token exchange via `principal`, impersonation and provider file for the `apply` part of the workflow only matching the specified merge branch
+  - keep the existing token exchange via `principal:`, impersonation and provider file for the `apply` part of the workflow only matching the specified merge branch
 - if a branch is not set the current behaviour will be kept

 Implementation will modify in stages 0 and 1